 In order to ensure that tap water is safe to drink, EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration regulates established limits of contaminants in bottled water that must provide the same protection for public health.

 Safe Drinking Water Hotline 1 (800) 426 - 4791

-How your water is produced Operator determines the raw water source
+How your water is produced

 Membrane Filtration